PowerShell/Community-Blog/Posts/2021/04/tfl-IsUserALocalAdministrator.md

 ## The Microsoft.PowerShell.LocalAccounts module

 In PowerShell 7 for Windows, you can use the `Microsoft.PowerShell.LocalAccounts` module to manage local users and group.
+This module is a Windows PowerShell module which PowerShell 7 loads from C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules\Microsoft.PowerShell.LocalAccounts/.

 This module contains 15 cmdlets, which you can view like this:

 ```powershell-console